Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Is the notion of interaction physical?

-On quantum level, de Sitter and anti de Sitter (AdS) symmetries are widely used for investigating QFT in curved spacetime.
+In quantum theory, dS and AdS symmetries are widely used for investigating QFT in curved space-time background.
 However, it seems rather paradoxical that such a simple case as a free two-body system in dS invariant theory has not been widely discussed.
 According to our observations, such a situation is a manifestation of the fact that even physicists working on dS QFT are not familiar with basic facts about IRs of the dS algebra.
-It is difficult to imagine how standard Poincare invariant quantum theory can be constructed without involving well known results on IRs of the Poincare algebra.
+It is difficult to imagine how standard Poincare invariant quantum theory can be constructed without involving known results on IRs of the Poincare algebra.
 Therefore it is reasonable to think that when Poincare invariance is replaced by dS one, IRs of the Poincare algebra should be replaced by IRs of the dS algebra.
-However, physicists working on QFT in curved spacetime argue that fields are more fundamental than particles and therefore there is no need to involve IRs.
+However, physicists working on QFT in curved space-time argue that fields are more fundamental than particles and therefore there is no need to involve commutation relations (\ref{CR}) and IRs.
+In other words, they treat dS symmetry on quantum level not such that the relations (\ref{CR}) should be valid but such that quantum fields are constructed on dS space (see e.g. Refs. \cite{Birrel,Wald}).

 Our discussion shows that the notion of interaction depends on symmetry.
 For example, when we consider a system of two particles which from the point of view of dS symmetry are free (since they are described by a tensor product of IRs), from the point of view of our experience based on Galilei or Poincare symmetries they are not free since their relative acceleration is not zero.
 This poses a question whether not only dS antigravity but other interactions are in fact not interactions but effective interactions emerging when a higher symmetry is treated in terms of a lower one.